jacorbal/geoipmap/README.md

-When changing the image, you have to specify, at least, the degrees more to the south the map displays (and in some cases, the points more to the west and/or to the right when the map is not calibrated in the range [-180,180] for degrees of longitude.
+When changing the image, you have to specify, at least, the degrees more to the south the map displays (and in some cases, the points more to the west and/or to the right when the map is not calibrated in between 180°W and 180°E, *i.e.*, the range [-180, 180], for degrees of longitude.

 ## License